Mookie Betts Player Props: Dodgers vs. Cubs

 Cubs Pitching Rankings

-- The Cubs pitching staff is sixth in the league with a collective 9.6 strikeouts per nine innings.
+- The 9.7 strikeouts per nine innings put together by the Cubs pitching staff ranks sixth in MLB.

-- The Cubs have the seventh-ranked team ERA among all MLB pitching staffs (3.91).
+- The Cubs have the sixth-ranked team ERA among all MLB pitching staffs (3.75).

-- Cubs pitchers combine to allow nine home runs (0.8 per game), the second-fewest in baseball.

-- Steele (1-0) makes the start for the Cubs, his third of the season.
+- Taillon (0-2) gets the start for the Cubs, his third of the season.

-- The lefty last appeared in relief on Wednesday, when he tossed 2/3 innings against the Seattle Mariners while giving up hits.
+- In his most recent appearance on Sunday, the righty threw five innings against the Texas Rangers, giving up three earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.